 Consistent with all legal and regulatory requirements, PCE treats all customer information as confidential and employs a combination of technology and standard practices to ensure that customer information is safeguarded from unauthorized access or exposure.
 This notice, as well as PCE’s companion Customer Confidentiality Policy and Advance Metering Infrastructure (AMI) Data Privacy and Security Policy, apply to PCE, its employees, agents, contractors, and affiliates.

 To standardize some of the rules regarding customer privacy, the California Public Utilities Commission (Commission) has issued “Rules Regarding Privacy and Security Protections for Energy Usage Data.”
 These rules prohibit PCE and other load-serving entities from releasing information that can reasonably be used to identify an individual customer (or a customer’s family, household, or residence) to a third party without the customer’s written consent, except as is necessary for PCE to:

-• Provide personal information pursuant to a lawful warrant or court or law enforcement order, after prior notice to you unless such notice is prohibited by law; or
+- Provide personal information pursuant to a lawful warrant or court or law enforcement order, after prior notice to you unless such notice is prohibited by law

 We collect customer information, such as your electric usage, name, address, and account information, based on your use of electric services and your decision to participate in programs we offer, such as those related to energy efficiency.

 PG&E provides customer information to PCE.
 When you use electricity service, usage data is collected via PG&E’s metering systems (including the SmartMeter system).